You downloaded three apps last month and opened none of them

 The free tier includes basic goal tracking.
 The Business plan ($12/month) adds advanced goal folders and reporting.
 ClickUp’s strength is connecting goals directly to task execution.
 Its weakness is complexity – the learning curve is steep for someone who wants simple personal goal tracking.

 Both Notion and ClickUp work best for people who think in systems and don’t mind configuration.
-If you want something that works out of the box, the dedicated options like GoalsOnTrack ($68/year) offer pre-built goal hierarchies and journaling, but with less flexibility.
+If you want something that works out of the box without setup time, the gamified and accountability options in the next two sections trade customization for simplicity.

-“Conroy, Yang, and Maher’s 2014 analysis of behavior change apps found that wide variation in behavior change technique combinations across top-ranked apps means app popularity alone does not predict effectiveness [1].”
+“Conroy, Yang, and Maher’s 2014 analysis of 167 physical activity app descriptions found wide variation in behavior change technique combinations across top-ranked apps, meaning app popularity alone does not predict which techniques a user will actually encounter [1].”

 Popularity does not predict effectiveness – the most downloaded goal apps often lack the behavior change technique combinations that research connects to lasting results [1].
 If your Goal-App Fit Test pointed to a need for external motivation, the next two categories address that directly.